19 minute read time

-Rather than just showing pictures of the product itself, Apple creates individual incentive by showing the product being used in context, demonstrating how the product can be used to enhance the individual’s life.
+Instead of simply providing pictures of the product itself, Apple creates individual incentive by showing the product being used in context.

 Furthermore, Apple creates a sense of social norm by featuring prominent, aspirational figures like travel writer Cherie King.
 By showing her using an iPad on the go, Apple is proving that the iPad is a perfectly acceptable product for you to use as well.

-In order to get someone to take your desired conversion action, you must also reduce any anxiety they have towards taking the action.
+To get someone to take your desired conversion action, you must also reduce any anxiety they may have towards taking the action.

-So in order to reduce anxiety around your desired conversion action, you must first walk a mile in your customers shoes and understand what the points of anxiety may be, and then take steps to reduce those anxieties.
+In order to reduce anxiety around your desired conversion action, you must first consider what the points of anxiety may be for your customers and then take steps to reduce those anxieties.